freeCodeCamp/guide/pages/docs/certificates-guide/comparison-with-the-strict-inequality-operator/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Comparison with the Strict Inequality Operator"
+title: "Comparison with the Strict Inequality Operator"
+parent: "certificates-guide"
 ---

 The strict inequality operator (`!==`) is the opposite of the strict equality operator.
 It means "Strictly Not Equal" and returns `false` where strict equality would return `true` and vice versa.
 Strict inequality will not convert data types.